It's Not Easy Being Green (album)

-It's Not Easy Being Green is the fourth studio album by Filipino rock band Rivermaya. released on January 14, 1999.
+It's Not Easy Being Green is the fourth studio album by Filipino rock band Rivermaya, released on January 14, 1999.

-The album features singles like "Nerbyoso" (Nervous), Rodeo, and Shattered Like.
+The album features the singles "Nerbyoso", "Rodeo", and "Shattered Like".
 It is the first album after Bamboo Mañalac's departure.
 This is also their first album with Rico Blanco as the lead vocalist.
-It is also the last album they recorded for BMG Records Pilipinas.
-The album hits Gold barely a month after the album was released.
+It is also the last album they recorded for BMG Records Pilipinas until in 2022 when they rejoined the label, now as Sony Music Philippines.
+The album hit gold barely a month after its release.

 Commercial performance

-The album sold 40,000 units in the Philippines, making this the band's lowest selling album thus far and reached platinum certification status.
+The album sold 40,000 units in the Philippines, reaching platinum certification status, though it is the band's lowest-selling album.

 Critical reception

-David Gonzales of allMusic reviewed album and noticed some Brit-pop influences in "(A Little) Sorry (Should Make Everything Alright)" and "Shattered Like".
-He critiqued about Rico's performance as vocalist on the album.
+David Gonzales of AllMusic reviewed the album and noticed some Britpop influences in "(A Little) Sorry (Should Make Everything Alright)" and "Shattered Like".
+He critiqued about Blanco's performance as vocalist on the album.
 He stated "...While Blanco is a fine singer, it's possible that the loss of the charismatic Bamboo has shaken the band's confidence."